 Because multiple people can contribute corrections simultaneously, merging corrections is managed over github.
 To contibute corrections directly, you should always:

 Token strings come from the first column of the files in xml/.
 These should normally not be changed.
 Changing token strings in any other format has no effect (changes will be overwritten or lead to a conflict and crash).
 To correct whitespace (e.g. CoNLLU SpaceAfter annotations, plain text in CoNLLU files, etc., you can group together tokens which have no whitespace between them by adding <w> tags around the token lines in the .xml files in xml/ (see those files for examples).
 Trivial contractions (e.g. "don't") do not need to be surrounded by tags and are interpreted as non-whitespace-separated by the build bot by default.

 You can correct lemmas and extended PTB tags in the xml/ directory.
 Vanilla PTB tags are produced fully automatically from the extended tags and should not be corrected.
 Correct the extended tags instead.
 CLAWS tags are produced by an automatic tagger, but are post-processed to remove errors based on the gold extended PTB tags.
 As a result, most CLAWS errors can be corrected by correcting the PTB tags.
-Direct corrections to CLAWS tags are likely to be destroyed by the build script.
+Direct corrections to CLAWS tags will be destroyed by the build script.
 If you find a CLAWS error despite a correct PTB tag, please let us know so we can improve post-processing.

 The XML tags in the xml/ directory are based on the TEI vocabulary.
 Although the schema for GUM is much simpler than TEI, some nesting restrictions as well as naming conventions apply.
 Corrections to XML tags can be submitted, however please make sure that the corrected file validates using the XSD schema in the _build directory.
 Corrections that don't validate will fail to merge.
 If you feel the schema should be updated to accommodate some correction, please let us know.